 And, before the opportunity gets away from us, about that Potions book:

 But if it was indeed originally Eileen’s book then that would help to clarify at least one detail regarding timing.
 Eileen would not have been at Hogwarts with Riddle’s cohort.
-Their time may have very briefly overlapped, but they were not contemporaries, and she would have been far too young (and a girl, besides) to have been considered “interesting” to him.
+Their time may have overlapped by a couple of years, but they were not contemporaries, and she would have been far too young (and a girl, besides) to have been considered “interesting” to him.
 She was also a nobody even if it turns out that she was a pureblood, and he wouldn’t have regarded her as collectible.
 We also don’t even know that she was a Slytherin.
 My guess would have been Ravenclaw.
 Although Severus’s determination to be Sorted into Slytherin does at least suggest an association with the House.
 Or its reputation for helping its members “get ahead” in life.

 As to just when Eileen probably was at Hogwarts; Harry followed Remus’s suggestion and checked the “publication date” on the night of Christmas Eve, 1996, and found that the book was “almost” 50 years old (we will assume that Rowling meant the date of that edition’s printing, otherwise we lose any kind of meaningful context).
 Or, in other words, it would not have been published before around 1947, and probably more like 1948–’49.
 As we know, Tom Riddle finished Hogwarts with the class of ’45.